Walid-Ahmed/imageclassifierSuite/README.md

 <h1 id="binaryimageclassifierusingflowfromdirectory">II-Train a binary image classifier using flow from directory</h1>

-## II-Train a binary image classifier using flow from directory

 The
 trainBinaryClassifer_flow_from_directory trains a neural network with final layer of one neuron that is suitable for binary classification.